nculwell/MathStudy/Calculus.md

   This book is really distinct from all the others here.
 It is relatively short.
 It ignores applications to focus on equations, but it is not really a rigorous textbook either.
 It has proofs, but only the ones that Lang thought were essential.
 It simply covers the topics of calculus in a clear and straightforward manner.
 There have been five editions, and each added more material (getting longer), until Lang actually brought back the original edition under the title *Short Calculus*.
 I have the Fourth Edition.

-  Because of its focus on the standard topics without a bunch of fuss over applications, this is my preferred reference for anything that it covers.
+  Because of its focus on the standard topics without a bunch of fuss over applications, this is currently my preferred reference for anything that it covers.

 - Thompson and Gardner, *Calculus Made Easy* (c)

   An intuitive introduction to calculus.
 This isn't thorough enough to be a course textbook, but it makes a good companion to a textbook.
 It's for someone who's just beginning calculus.
+The original version (by just Thompson) is in the public domain.
+It's shorter and some people feel that it does a better job of keeping things simple.
+You can get it online here: https://archive.org/details/CalculusMadeEasy

 - Körner, *Calculus for the Ambitious* (c)